 Just because you can buy a piece of equipment doesn’t mean you have to without considering other factors, such as the space in your room or office where you’re going to place it.
 Your eyes might be glued to that professional treadmill, but what if it won’t fit?

 You don’t want to go back to the store just to replace it when you could have chosen one in the first place.
 Also, you won’t be able to get much out of your exercise if your equipment is crammed in that little corner and you can’t move freely while using it.

 6. Have you done a test run?

-Before buying any equipment, you should be able to test it and feel comfortable with it.
+Before buying exercise equipment for adult, you should be able to test it and feel comfortable with it.
 Just like any other thing you buy, like a car, a cell phone, an appliance, or even a simple light bulb, you want to test it out to make sure that it’s working properly.